grzsko/ASAP/README.md

 For more details, see the `run` file.

 ## Usage
-1. Run AiZynthFinder for generating its search trees on the molecules database:
+1. Run AiZynthFinder for generating its search trees on the molecules database (may take a considerable amount of time):
 ```sh
 run main ai
 ```